 In Clay County alone, reported last 30-day use of vaping among 6th to 12th graders jumped from 7.7% in 2016 to 11.1% in 2018 (Missouri Student Survey data).
 According to the same survey, the Missouri state average for 6th to 12th graders vaping within the last 30 days in 2018 stands was 15.3%.
 The next Missouri Student Survey data will come out in 2020, and so far, it looks as if this trend is likely to get worse before it gets better.

 What are the Risks to Youth?

 There are several risks to vaping for teens.
-Below are three major ones for parents to be concerned about:
+Below are a few major ones for parents to be concerned about: